Find Your Tour

 Preparation, Briefings, Last minute shopping and formalities, Overnight stay hotel in Kathmandu.

-Day 3 : Flight:- Kathmandu to Lukla and trek to Phakding
+Day 3 : Flight:- Kathmandu to Lukla and trek to Phakding, Overnight stay in Lodge.

 Food